tinymce/tinymce-docs/components/dialog/overview.md

 ## Use Cases

 * **Display simple information** (e.g., source code plugin, displays the HTML code from the content in the dialog).
-* **Display complex information**, sections can be contained within tabs (e.g., help dialog or special chars dialog are tabbed dialogs).
+* **Display complex information** sections can be contained within tabs (e.g., help dialog or special chars dialog are tabbed dialogs).
 * **Interactive dialogs** use web forms to collect interaction data and then apply the data  (e.g.: search and replace dialog, uses an input field.
 Where the input text will be used as the search key.)

 ##  Types of Dialogs